rajveer43/GPTAssist/README.md

 **Chroma**: Enhancing the visual appeal and user experience.
 **SentenceTransformers**: Adding a layer of context and understanding to responses.

 But that's not all!
-With support for OpenAI's GPT3, GPT4 models, and Cohere, PersonalGPT opens up a world of possibilities.
+With support for OpenAI's *GPT3, GPT4 models, and Cohere* **GPTAssist** opens up a world of possibilities.

 ##Inspired from PrivateGPT